TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 *   Conduct or forward pyramid schemes or similar programs.
 *   Transmit content that may be harmful to minors.
 *   Impersonate another person (via the use of an email address or otherwise) or otherwise misrepresent yourself or the source of any email.
 *   Transmit another’s intellectual property or other proprietary or confidential information without such owner’s or licensor’s permission.
+Users who repeatedly post intellectual property owned by others will be banned from Indeed.
 *   Violate the legal rights (such as rights of privacy and publicity) of others.
 *   Promote or encourage illegal activity.
 *   Interfere with other Indeed users’ enjoyment of the Site.